fixingthenet/fxnet-blobber/README.md

  * the endpoint is GET 'api/v1/:namespace/:bucket/:key/t/:encoded_encrypted_transformation_pipeline'

 In th POST mode is to be used by your backends (see security)
-  * allows to send the source blobs as attachments
+  * allows to send source files as attachments
   * caching is not possible ( and usually not needed)
-  * the endpoint is POST 'api/v1/:namespace/:bucket/:key/t', the body is a full "command"
+  * the endpoint is POST 'api/v1/:namespace/:bucket/:key/t'

 ### Transformations
-A transformation start with a source (e.g. get the file from a url or  through a headless browser), followed by a bunch of transformations (e.g, croping, grayscaling, handlebar replacements, ......) and output it to a specific format.
+A transformation starts with a source (e.g. get the file from a url or  through a headless browser), followed by a bunch of transformations (e.g, croping, grayscaling, handlebar replacements, ......) and output it to a specific format.

 ``` json